virajbhutada/Bank-Loan-Analysis-SQL-PowerBI-Excel-Tableau/README.md

 ## Project Overview

-This project delves into a detailed analysis of bank loan data, utilizing SQL for data querying and manipulation, followed by visualization and further analysis in Power BI, Excel, and Tableau.
-The primary goal is to uncover insights related to loan applications, funding, repayments, and borrower demographics.
-The analysis spans various dimensions, including temporal (month, term), geographical (state), and categorical aspects (purpose, home ownership).
+This project undertakes a comprehensive analysis of bank loan data, leveraging SQL for robust data querying and manipulation.
+The analysis is complemented by advanced visualization and further exploration using Power BI, Excel, and Tableau.
+The primary objective is to extract actionable insights concerning loan applications, funding, repayments, and borrower demographics.
+The analysis spans various dimensions, including temporal (monthly trends, loan terms), geographical (state-level analysis), and categorical aspects (loan purposes, home ownership).

 ---

 ## Objectives

-- Provide a holistic view of the bank's loan portfolio performance.
+- Provide a comprehensive assessment of the bank's loan portfolio performance, identifying strengths and areas for improvement.
-- Identify trends and patterns in loan applications, approval rates, and repayment statuses.
+- Discover trends and patterns in loan applications, approval rates, and repayment statuses to optimize lending strategies.
-- Assess financial health through KPIs such as Total Funded Amount, Average Interest Rate, and Loan Status.
+- Evaluate financial health indicators such as Total Funded Amount, Average Interest Rate, and Loan Status to gauge portfolio stability and profitability.
-- Facilitate strategic decision-making for the bank's credit and loan offerings.
+- Support strategic decision-making for enhancing the bank's credit and loan offerings, ensuring alignment with market demands and customer needs.

 ---

 ## Data Source